 1. DHCP Lease Expiration

-When the lease time expires, your device requests a renewal.
-If the DHCP server cannot renew the same IP, it assigns a new one.
+When your lease time runs out, your device asks to renew it.
+But if the DHCP server can't give you the same IP, it'll assign you a new one.

 2. Router or Modem Reboot

-Restarting your router or modem can cause the DHCP server to assign a different IP address.
+Restarting your router or modem can make the DHCP server hand out a different IP address.

 3. ISP Network Reconfiguration

-ISPs periodically update their networks, which may involve reallocating IP addresses to optimize performance or accommodate new customers.
+ISPs update their networks pretty regularly, and sometimes that means shuffling IP addresses around to improve performance or fit new customers.

 4. Switching Networks

-Connecting to a different network, such as a public Wi-Fi or a mobile hotspot, will result in a different IP address.
+When you connect to a different network-like a coffee shop's Wi-Fi or a mobile hotspot-you'll get a different IP address.

 5. Extended Disconnection

-If your device remains offline for a long period, the ISP may reassign your previous IP to another user.
+If your device stays offline for a long time, your ISP might give your old IP to someone else.

 Static IP Addresses: When and Why They Are Used